Analogbird/route.ninja/README.md

 The `app` parameter is the actual `app` you get from Express, `budo` is the path to the file which defines your Ninja's rules.
 By default, your `Ninja` will try to find it's `budo` in the base directory where your application resides.

-And now, you can do something like this:
+And now, you are ready to do something like this:

 ```
 var express = require('express'),